Jing-Jing Lee

 Jing-Jing Lee (born 1985) is a Singaporean author who writes in the English language; her best-known work is the novel How We Disappeared (2019).

-Early life
+Early life and education

 Lee was born in Singapore in 1985 and grew up speaking Mandarin.
 She was not read to as a child, only discovering books at school.

 She attended The Chinese High School and then went to the National University of Singapore, where she studied social science and business before dropping out.
-She later completed a MSt in Creative Writing at Oxford University.
+She later completed a MSt in creative writing at the University of Oxford in England.